inmanta/inmanta-core/docs/source/quickstart.rst

 Inside the implementation the attributes and relations of the entity are available as variables.
 They can be hidden by new variable definitions, but are also accessible through the ``self`` variable (not used in this example).
-On line 19 an attribute is used in an inline template with the
-{{ }} syntax.

-And finally on line 24 we link the implementation to the entity itself.
+And finally the implement statement line 27 links the implementation to the entity.

 The composition
 ---------------